eliark/ez-install-script/README.md

 sudo nano /home/liveuser/Desktop/ez-install-script/ez-install.sh

-and change line 1 and 2 (USERNAME=your-name) and (HOSTNAME=you-choose)
-like this

-# USERNAME=elias
-# HOSTNAME=BOX

-also, you can choose between three display environments starting at line 57 and going to 67. uncomment the one you want as well as the line directly below it. and comment out both of the others. make sure that ony one display manager is uncommented.
-SDDM, LIGHTDM, or GDM.
+# you can choose between three display environments
+# starting at line 66 and going to 85. uncomment the one you want
-COMMENT OUT TWO OF THE THREE. your choice. you can have multiple display environments, but only one display manager. once it is the way you like it save, exit, and run.
+# and cment out (#) the nes you don't

 sudo ./ez-install.sh